 Counseling sessions should not interfere with regular class attendance.
-No extracurricular University function serves as a valid reason for missing scheduled counseling (i.e.: group study, class work, athletic team participation - practice, travel, competition, etc.)
+No extra-curricular University function serves as a valid reason for missing scheduled counseling (i.e.: group study, class work, athletic team participation - practice, travel, competition, etc.)

 At an undisclosed date the student will be required to provide a follow-up drug screening, at the student's expense, from a partner drug screening facility.
-The student will receive an email at their Point University email address from the Dean of Students communicating when the screening results are requested.
+The student will receive an email at their Point University email address from the Assistant Vice President for Student Life and Athletics communicating when the screening results are requested.
 Failure to provide test results by the date and time indicated in the communication will be considered a positive test result.